 At this point, many travelers are disappointed if they can’t find their preferred airline.
 Worry not, though.
 Here’s an important thing to know: airlines have alliances or teams that are spread worldwide.

 Therefore, you can use the travel points earned from one airline in any alliance partner.
 For example, if you have 50,000 miles on Korean Airlines, you can use them on any of the 19 other airlines operated by SkyTeam.

 When you click ‘show routes’ in the search results, you’ll see the flights you can take to your destination.
 The larger an alliance is, the more options you’ll see.

 If you want to take a month-long vacation at the end of the year, you must be prepared for it.
 Make sure you’re using a credit card that earns you more points.
 You can later convert the points to any program when you’re booking a flight.

-If you have a Citi Premier, Chase Sapphire Reserve, or an American Express Gold credit card, you’ll be golden.
+You’ll be golden if you have a Citi Premier, Chase Sapphire Reserve, or an American Express® Gold Card.